SumoSumir/kata-na/ADR/ADR_04_EXTERNAL_APIS.md

 - Fault tolerance and cost optimization

 Alternatives considered:
-1. **Direct calls from ML pipelines:** Simple, but inconsistent and rate-limit prone
+1. **Direct calls from ML pipelines:** Simple, but inconsistent and prone to rate-limiting.
-2. **Third-party data aggregators:** Managed feeds, but expensive and inflexible
+2. **Third-party data aggregators:** Managed feeds, but expensive and inflexible.
-3. **Static offline datasets:** No API dependency, but outdated and not real-time
+3. **Static offline datasets:** No API dependency, but outdated and not real-time.
+4. **Build in-house data source:** Fetches and curates data internally.
+High initial effort but offers maximum control and avoids licensing fees.
+5. **Orchestrator-based integration:** As detailed in [ADR-05](./ADR_05_Orchestrator.md), an orchestrator could manage API calls, but this might centralize failure points.

 ## Decision
 Implement a **Weather & Events Aggregation Service (WEA Service)** that integrates with external APIs and provides normalized data to AI services.

 Key design:
-- Providers: OpenWeatherMap (primary), Tomorrow.io (fallback); Calendarific for holidays; PredictHQ for events
+- **Providers:** OpenWeatherMap (primary), Tomorrow.io (fallback); Calendarific for holidays; PredictHQ for events.
-- Caching: Redis for low-latency responses, S3 for historical storage
+- **Caching:** Redis for low-latency responses, S3 for historical storage.
+The caching strategy will be tiered:
+    - **Real-time data (e.g., traffic, current weather):** Fetched frequently with a short TTL (Time To Live).
+    - **Semi-static data (e.g., event schedules, weather forecasts):** Fetched less often, with a medium TTL.
+    - **Static data (e.g., public holidays):** Fetched infrequently with a long TTL.
-- Fallback logic: Circuit breaker pattern for failed providers
+- **Fallback logic:** Circuit breaker pattern for failed providers.
-- Normalized schema for consistent access by ML and analytics services
+- **Normalized schema:** For consistent access by ML and analytics services.

 ## Consequences
 ✅ **Positive:**